-Is Machine learning a computerised or glorified version of statistics?.
-Answer to this question is simple which is “NO” (In my personal opinion).
-To my understanding they both complement each other and work like partners.
-The two friends from school days just crossing each other on some occasions.
+Is machine learning a computerized or glorified version of statistics?
+The answer to this question is simple, which is “no” (in my personal opinion).
+To my understanding, they both complement each other and work as partners.
+The two friends from school days just crossed paths on some occasions.

-Lets not bring Data Mining in our minds here.
-The focus is only on these unfriend friends moreover in my personal opinion DM is not related here.
-Just to remind you some time back people also called Blockchain a glorified and polished version of swarm intelligence which is not the case any ways.
+Let us not bring data mining into our minds here.
+The focus is only on these unfriended friends, and in my personal opinion, DM is not related here.
+Just to remind you, some time ago, people also called blockchain a glorified and polished version of swarm intelligence, which is not the case in any way.

 Statistics and Machine Learning

-Though there are some methodological differences between machine learning and statistics but those really don’t divorce these two friends at all.
-The difference between the two is that machine learning emphasizes optimization and performance, while other is concerned about sample, population and hypothesis.
-Machine learning is more concerned with making predictions, even if the prediction can not be explained well.
+Though there are some methodological differences between machine learning and statistics, those really don’t divorce these two friends at all.
+The difference between the two is that machine learning prioritizes improving efficiency and effectiveness, whereas statistics place significance on analyzing representative data sets and larger populations and creating hypotheses.
+The primary focus of machine learning is to generate predictions, even if the explanation behind such predictions remains unclear.

-How to Lie with Statistics is a book written by Darrell Huff in 1954 presenting an introduction to statistics for the general reader.
-He was not a statistician, but was a journalist who wrote many “how to” articles as a freelancer.
+How to Lie with Statistics is a book written by Darrell Huff in 1954 that presents an introduction to statistics for the general reader.
+He was not a statistician but a journalist who wrote many “how-to” articles as a freelancer.

-- Statistics – Inference from a sample data and stress on hypothesis.
+- Statistics: inference from sample data and stress on hypotheses

-- Computer science – Efficient algorithms to solve the optimization problem and representing & evaluating the model for inference.
+- Computer science: efficient algorithms to solve the optimization problem and represent and evaluate the model for inference